cityofaustin/coa-forms/README.md

 Puts a static build in the public folder.
 You can serve this anywhere you'd deploy static html.

+## How to Deploy
+This form depends on `usfs-components` and `officer-form-chapters`.
+If either of those dependencies change, you'll need to also update this repo.

+If you made changes to `usfs-components`:

+1. Merge changes in `usfs-components` into its master branch.
+Follow the steps to publish your newest version of `usfs-components` to npm.
+2. Update this repo's `package.json` to use the latest `usfs-components` version.
+Then run `yarn install` to update this repo's `yarn.lock`.
+3. Commit.
+Push to master.

+If you need to made changes to `officer-form-chapters`:
+1. Merge changes in `officer-form-chapters` into its master branch.
+2. In this repo, run `git submodule update --remote`.
+3. Commit.
+Push to master.

 ## Modifying Chapters
 The schema definitions for chapters are in `/js/config/chapters`.
 This is a gitmodule that pulls from https://github.com/cityofaustin/officer-form-chapters.
 If you make changes in this directory, you'll need to commit them to this repo.
 Either `cd` to `/js/config/chapters` and use the git CLI from there, or open the folder in your favorite git GUI.